-How to move past this mode:
+How to move past the Empathic Listening mode:

-Empathy implies that you’re over there, and I’m here, listening to you.
+Empathy implies that you’re over there and I’m here, listening to you.
 Empathy drives deeper into the heart of the matter, but empathy is just the start.
-You can use Empathy to drive the desire to innovate and a reason to try…with stories of real people affected by real challenges, much more than dry facts.
+You can use empathy to drive the desire to innovate and a reason to try—with stories of real people affected by real challenges—much more than dry facts.
 But in order to change how things are done, we need to be surprised.
 That’s the next mode of listening.

-LEVEL 4: Emergent
+Listening Level 4: Emergent

-In Empathic listening, we’re paying attention…but we’re often cautioned to leave ourselves out of it.
-With mantras of “The user is not like me” we listen intently to “get” their mental models.
+In Empathic Listening, we’re paying attention, but we’re often cautioned to leave ourselves out of it.
+With mantras of the user is not like me, we listen intently to “get” their mental models.